sheagcraig/yo/README.md

 ```
 Usage: /Applications/Utilities/yo.app/Contents/MacOS/yo [options]
-  -m, --banner-mode:
-      Does not work!
-Set if you would like to send a non-persistent notification.
-No buttons will be available if set.
 -t, --title:
 Title for notification.
 REQUIRED.
-  -d, --ignores-do-not-disturb:
-      Set to make your notification appear even if computer is in do-not-disturb mode.
-  -l, --lockscreen-only:
-      Set to make your notification appear only if computer is locked.
-If set, no buttons will be available.
 -s, --subtitle:
 Subtitle for notification.
 -n, --info:
 Informative text.
 -b, --action-btn:
 Include an action button, with the button label text supplied to this argument.
+-a, --action-path:
+Application to open if user selects the action button.
+Provide the full path as the argument.
+This option only does something if -b/--action-btn is also specified.
+-B, --bash-action:
+Bash script to run.
+Be sure to properly escape all reserved characters.
+This option only does something if -b/--action-btn is also specified.
+Defaults to opening nothing.
 -o, --other-btn:
 Alternate label for cancel button text.
-  -p, --poofs-on-cancel:
-      Set to make your notification 'poof' when the cancel button is hit.
 -i, --icon:
 Complete path to an alternate icon to use for the notification.
 -c, --content-image:
 Path to an image to use for the notification's 'contentImage' property.
-  -a, --action-path:
-      Application to open if user selects the action button.
-Provide the full path as the argument.
-This option only does something if -b/--action-btn is also specified.
-Defaults to opening nothing.
 -z, --delivery-sound:
-      The name of the sound to play when delivering.
-Usually this is the filename of a system sound minus the extension.
+Optional (Defaults to the system's default notification sound).
+The name of the sound to play when delivering or 'None'.
+The name must not include the extension, nor any path components, and should be located in '/Library/Sounds' or '~/Library/Sounds'.
 See the README for more info.
+-d, --ignores-do-not-disturb:
+Set to make your notification appear even if computer is in do-not-disturb mode.
+-l, --lockscreen-only:
+Set to make your notification appear only if computer is locked.
+If set, no buttons will be available.
+-p, --poofs-on-cancel:
+Set to make your notification 'poof' when the cancel button is hit.
+-m, --banner-mode:
+Does not work!
+Set if you would like to send a non-persistent notification.
+No buttons will be available if set.
 -h, --help:
 Show help.
 ```

 Notes: